 Ten years ago I was overworked, underpaid, alone in the world and adrift without a home to call my own.
 That has all happily been remedied, but none of it has been without a lot of work, and even more luck.

 I still work hard, but enjoy it much more.
 My financial reimbursement is more in keeping with the quality work I strive to deliver.
 Some people who like me, some who love me and some who are even content to live with me surround me.
 And I was fortunate to find this place I call home on a land contract purchase.
-It was a happy day when I signed papers to buy this place and an even happier day to receive the deed free and clear from our county tax office.
+It was a happy day when I signed papers to buy this land and an even happier day to receive the deed free and clear from our county tax office.

 Interested, since I had never seen the legal description of my land, I playfully paced out my east lot line (the only one that’s a pretty straight shot over pretty level land).
 I started at the north corner and counted out paces.
 I looked up when I reached what should’ve been the end.

 Curious… my house was up ahead of me by about 100 feet.

 Confidently, I started at the other end of the east lot line and counted off paces.
 I looked up.

 There was my house, teasing me from 100 feet away again.